cmu-delphi/covidcast-indicators/.github/CONTRIBUTING.md

 * everything else

 All other branches are development branches.
-We don't enforce a naming policy.
+We don't enforce a naming policy, but it is recommended to prefix all branches you create with your name, username, or initials (e.g. `username/branch-name`).

+We don't forbid force-pushing, but please keep to a minimum and be careful of using when modifying a branch at the same time as others.

 ## Issues